gbl08ma/utilities/README.md

 Copy "utilities.g3a" to the root folder of the "pendisk" (i.e., out of any folders but inside the pendisk; if necessary, overwrite the existing file) and safely remove it.
 Wait for the calculator to finish "updating the Main Memory".
 When it does, you should notice a new Main Menu item, called "Utilities".

-The first time you run Utilities you'll be presented the tny. internet media group logo and then a first run wizard with some important notes about the add-in.
-You should definitely read it.
-You will then be guided to adjust the clock, something you'll have to do every time you take the batteries off.
+The first time you run Utilities you'll be presented the Segvault logo and then a first run wizard with some important notes about the add-in, which you should read.
+You will then be told to adjust the clock, something you'll have to do every time you take the batteries off.
 Don't worry, Utilities will remind you to do it and guide you through the process.

 ## Old version users - update instructions
 (only applies if you are currently using a version Utilities older than Beta 9.
 If that's not the case, just follow the instalation instructions, copying utilities.g3a over the old one)